Third-party cookies

 Cookieless tracking

-Cookieless tracking is the umbrella for measurement that doesn't depend on third-party cookies: first-party data, server-side event streams, hashed-identifier matching, and modeled conversions.
+Cookieless tracking is measurement that doesn't depend on third-party cookies: first-party data, server-side events, hashed-identifier matching, and modeled conversions.

 First-party data